flare-proto/flare-proto.github.io/docs/blog/posts/privacyIsDead.md

 ## The solution
 move to linux while you can, use decenteralized social media - mastodon, matrix, lemmy, fluxer(not fedderated/decenteralized YET), IRC. support small companies (resonite > VRC). use alternate search engines (SearXNG, duck duck go).

-try using a mclovin id for age verification.
+try using a mclovin id for age verification. use TOR when you are interacting with contravertial media(LGBTQ+ topics, protests, **ANYTHING** political)

+dont give big companies your money and data just to watch shows and movies, "its nice sailing on the high seas"

 ***Do NOT let privacy go extinct***